 Setup.
-This course consists of three hours per week of lecture and one hour per of week of active learning (paper-based) discussion sections.
+This course consists of two hours per week of lecture, one hour per week of computing lab, and one hour per of week of active learning (paper-based) discussion sections.

 Discussion section.
 Discussion sections are held synchronously online on Zoom on Tuesdays and Thursdays: